docker/cli/docs/reference/run.md

 ### Environment variables

 Docker automatically sets some environment variables when creating a Linux container.
-Docker does not set any environment variables when creating a Windows container.
+Docker doesn't set any environment variables when creating a Windows container.

 The following environment variables are set for Linux containers: